PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Quantifying our world into data.md

 3. Form a data-driven research question based on your variables and the description of the phenomena.

-Save the file to GitHub; we'll discuss it during Datalab tomorrow.
+Save the file as .txt or .pdf file to GitHub; we'll discuss it during Datalab tomorrow.

-## Next step: Introduction to R
+## Next step: Introduction to PowerBI
-Now it's time for the [the workshop part](https://adsai.buas.nl/Study%20Content/DataScience/IntroToR.html) of this class to get acquainted with R. Click the link in the previous sentence or next page to continue.
+Now it's time for the [the workshop part](https://www.datacamp.com/courses/introduction-to-power-bi) of this class to get acquainted with PowerBI.
+Click the link in the previous sentence to start with the online workshop.

-## Questions or issues?
-If you have any questions or issues regarding the course material, please first ask your peers or ask us in the daily Q&A at 16:00!

 ## References:
 - [Learning Statistics with R, by D. Navarro (2018)](https://learningstatisticswithr.com/)